All Episodes

 dan friesen

-So Alex is talking about Senator Alex Padilla, who got handcuffed and manhandled at a press conference that Christy Noam was holding.
+So Alex is talking about Senator Alex Padilla who got handcuffed and manipulated at a press conference that Christy Noam was holding, and I don't really have much commentary about it.

-Like, the video is widely available online, so anybody can watch it for themselves.
+Like the video is widely available online, so anybody can watch it for themselves.

 I think that some person could have a complaint that Padilla was disrupting the press conference and that he wasn't being polite enough to know.